 There are so many fears surrounding the relationship with the couple, birth mother, and child.
 I wish I had known that couples can be afraid.
+Finding adoptive couples doesn’t mean everyone involved isn’t nervous.
 We all are guilty of it: fear of the unknown.
-I was afraid that I would sign my relinquishment papers and never hear from them again, in spite of our agreements for openness.
+I was afraid that I would sign my relinquishment papers and never hear from them again, despite our agreements for openness.
 I was lucky—the couple I chose had taken extra steps, extra classes, extra caution before proceeding with adoption.
 They had their minds changed about open adoption, long before I met them, by birth mother panels.
 They understood why open adoption can be successful for all parties.

-Because of their extra efforts, which I had no knowledge about, they were fully educated, and I feel like I owe a lot of our success in openness to their willingness to learn and communicate.
-I truly think that education makes a difference in the relationships birth moms have with their child’s parents.
+Because of their extra efforts, which I did not know, they were fully educated, and I feel like I owe a lot of our success in openness to their willingness to learn and communicate.
+I truly think that education makes a difference in the birth of the relationship moms have with their child’s parents.
 If adoptive couples know that birth mothers grieve over and over, sometimes in waves of emotion, it can help them understand the periods of silence or the days of requests for pictures, updates, and so forth.
 It can take away the fear, thus, take away the actions that come from fear.

 I wish I had known that it was OK to be specific.

-I chose my son’s parents through an agency specific to religious couples hoping to adopt, then narrowed my search by education levels.
-I wasn’t specific at first, but slowly learned that it was OK to be.
+Finding adoptive parents, I found, has a lot to do with my own desires.
+I chose my son’s parents through an agency-specific to religious couples hoping to adopt, then narrowed my search by education levels.
+I wasn’t specific at first but slowly learned that it was OK to be.
 Throughout my search, I realized I wanted someone with a personality as close to mine as possible to raise this child.
 Someone with the same core beliefs that I held.
-My religion, my respect for education, my requirement for the marriage to be solidified.
-Family had to be the center of their lives, and all of that needed to be enriched with a sense of humor.
+My religion, my respect for education, my requirement for marriage to be solidified.
+The family had to be the center of their lives, and all of that needed to be enriched with a sense of humor.
 And they had to love dogs.

 Yes, I will admit, I was nervous when I met my couple!
+Finding adoptive parents was met with lots of questions.
 What if they didn’t like me?
 What if they “turned me down” and decided I wasn’t worthy enough to be the person who carried their child?
 I can’t really imagine that kind of rejection and I couldn’t imagine recovering from it.
 In hindsight, I realize those fears weren’t justified, but they were still very real.

 When I met them, she was nervous, so she made a joke.
 He quickly responded, and I soon witnessed a “tit for tat” staccato of humor.
 I’m certain it wasn’t on purpose—the jokes were too personal and too awkward—but I laughed.
 They told me about the trials they experienced with infertility and how together, as a couple, they had trudged through the hardship.
 They told me it brought them closer together.